mcollina/steed/README.md

 Horsepower for your modules.

 __Steed__ is an alternative to [async](http://npm.im/async) that is ~50% faster.
-We argue that you can only build a control flow library that is as fast as steed (as of 2015), but not faster (within 10%).
 It is not currently on-par with async in term of features.
 Please help us!

+We argue that you can only build a callback-based control flow library that is as fast as steed (as of 2015), but not faster (within 10% range): such a library is [neo-async](http://npm.im/neo-async), but it has higher memory usage.

 * <a href="#install">Installation</a>
 * <a href="#api">API</a>